RichesTito/alx-low_level_programming/0x0B-malloc_free/README.md

-This is a project on mallocs (memory allocation)
+This is a file containing projects on memory allocation (mallocs)